dr-natetorious/TIM-7020-Database_and_Business_Intelligence/Week3_BlackBeanTea_CaseStudy/Readings/Forecasting/README.md

 ### Which features should be selected

 1. The first group of features are related to time.
 Using time information, we constructed the following features: year, month, week of year, day of week, and whether the data is a holiday.

 2. The second group of features are from restaurant attributes.
 To compare different restaurants, we constructed several features: their unique ID, latitude, longitude, genre, and location area.
 Since some features are categorical, we use [one-hot encoding](https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/) for preprocessing, so that distance-based algorithms can process them.
 Hence, the training data has a significantly large number of columns.

 3. The third group of features are from restaurant visitor history.
 We constructed several features: mean, median, minimum, maximum of visitors, and the total number of visitors before a day (note that we count the repeated visits of a visitor).

 4. The last group of features are from reservation history.
 We constructed several features: mean reserved seats, the total number of reserved seats before a day, mean time of the reservation before expected visit, and whether the reservation is within 48 hours.

-## MyRestaurant: Smart Restaurant with Recommendation System (2018)

-In _International Journal of Computing and Digital Systems Vol. 8, No. 2 (March)_; [Koubai, N and Bouyakoub, F](MyRestaurant_with_Recommendation.pdf) describe a system that:

-1. Uses IoT to simplify and facilitate employee workflows
-2. Performs recommendations of similar dishes for repeat customers

-They define a context, the environment and actors, as the area that IoT systems operate and collaborate to describe.

-TODO: Add additional summary

-## Near-Field Communication Sensors and Cloud-Based (2016)

-TODO: Add summary